chumpro/ArchiveCache/README.md

     python3 scripts/merge.py root nodes/FRIEND_HASH/root

 Now you have the files and directories that your friends have created and changed.
-Ownerships and other vessles of control applies.
 Only those directories that have policy remote_directory_v0 and no owner can be added to by all.

 To merge all node roots:

     python3 scripts/merge_all.py

-To remove the nodes that have been merged:
+To remove the nodes that have been just been merged:

     python3 scripts/delete.py nodes